Do I need to take the tests?

 What form of Photo I.D. should I bring to testing?
 What if I don't have a Photo I.D.?

 A photo I.D. is required for Assessment at SBCC.
 If possible, please bring a valid government-issued photo I.D. (i.e. Driver's license, State I.D. card, passport) with you to testing.
 In some instances, students may use alternate forms of identification such as a high school student body card or yearbook.
 If you have questions/concerns regarding your photo I.D., please call the Assessment Office directly (805) 730-4149 before making plans to test.

 Do I need to make an appointment?

-The Assessment Center does not make appointments for drop-in computerized testing: consult the list of Spring 2015 drop-in testing hours to make plans for drop-in testing.
-Allow enough time (2 hours for English and 1-2 hours for Math) to complete your test(s) before closing.
+The Assessment Center does not make appointments for drop-in computerized testing: consult the list of Summer and Fall 2015 drop-in testing hours to make plans for drop-in testing.
+Be sure to allow enough time (2 hours for English and 1-2 hours for Math) to complete your test(s) before closing.
 Students who are unable to test on computer must request a special appointment.
 Please call the Assessment Center (805) 730-4149 at least one week in advance to schedule an appointment for paper/pencil testing.

 What is the difference between the computerized test and the paper/pencil test?